 Japanese Food Suitable for Religious Diets

 For most religious diets the information above will already be helpful.
 Keep in mind that kosher and halal food may be very hard, if not impossible to get, forcing you to either compromise for the time of your trip or to make a detailed vocabulary list of all the things not covered that you’d like to avoid.
-Muslims and Jewish won’t be able to eat most ramen, tonkatsu (とんかつ) cutlets and gyōza dumplings, as they contain pork, but they can easily try all the chicken, beef or fish dishes – while non-vegetarian Hindus should stay away from gyūdons (牛丼) and sukiyaki, and instead go for chicken, pork or seafood options.
+Muslims and Jews won’t be able to eat most ramen, tonkatsu (とんかつ) cutlets and gyōza dumplings, as they contain pork, but they can try chicken, beef or fish dishes (however, those which follow halal or kosher may be hard to find easily) – while non-vegetarian Hindus should stay away from gyūdons (牛丼) and sukiyaki, and instead go for chicken, pork or seafood options.
 Jewish who also avoid shellfish need to look out for crab, kani (かに/カニ), prawns, ebi (えび/エビ/海老), and oysters, kaki (かき/カキ/牡蠣), in particular, as they feature a lot in Japanese cuisine.
 As you already saw, turning pescatarian or vegetarian while in Japan is also entirely possible.
 Regardless of what approach you take, you’ll never be short of fantastic dishes to try!

 Japanese Language for Asking and Explaining Your Diet